 By Lina Piskernik, WAVE Digital & Social Media Coordinator

-If you are looking for more resources regarding self-care, check out this guide by the Young Feminist Fund: https://youngfeministfund.org/develop-self-care-plan/
+If you are looking for more resources regarding self-care, check out the website of Young Feminist Fund: https://youngfeministfund.org/

 (3) Sekaggya, Margaret.
 “Report to the 16th session of the Human Rights Council” (A/HRC/16/44).
 20 December 2010.